Spain vs. Portugal Golden Visa: Which One Should You Choose?

 The Spanish Golden Visa program offers many advantages.
 You can obtain the Golden Visa at the Spanish embassy which is valid for one year and can be exchanged for a Spain residence permit, valid for two years.
 The residence permit can be renewed indefinitely if you maintain your investment within the country.

-• You and your family will have access to public services such as state health care and schooling
+- You and your family members will have access to public services such as state health care and schooling

-• After submitting your application for the Golden Visa it will be accepted or denied within 20 days
+- After submitting your Golden Visa Application, it will be accepted or denied within 20 days

 Portugal’s Golden Visa Benefits

-• You are only required to stay in Portugal for at least seven days per year, offering you a lot of flexibility
+- You are only required to stay in Portugal for at least 7 days per year, offering you a lot of flexibility

-• You can travel throughout the Schengen region without a visa, for up to 90 days in every 180 days
+- You can travel throughout the Schengen region without a visa, for up to 90 days every 180 days

-• Pay either no tax (on global income) or limited tax (on Portuguese income) for up to 10 years
+- Pay either no tax (on worldwide income) or limited tax (on Portuguese income) for up to 10 years

-• Access to Portuguese healthcare and education for both you and your family
+- Access to Portuguese healthcare and education for both the main applicant and family members

-• There is no inheritance tax for spouses, children, grandchildren, parents, or grandparents the decedent
+- There is no inheritance tax for spouses, children, grandchildren, parents, or grandparents

 Challenges in Both Golden Visa Programs

-Despite the many benefits, both the Spanish and Portuguese Golden Visa programs face certain challenges, and each program has its certain pitfalls.
+Despite the many benefits, the Spanish and Portuguese Golden Visa programs face certain challenges, and each has its pitfalls.

 Spain

-• Hefty inheritance fees in Spain if you are looking at moving there permanently with your family
+- Hefty inheritance fees in Spain if you are looking at moving there permanently with your family members

 Portugal